Particular original works' sounds reappearing in something else, often due to being made by the same people. (Parodies, like the lightsaber

 - The pause and enemy scream sound effects in Wario Land: Super Mario Land 3 originally appeared in Metroid II: Return of Samus.

-- The South Park episode "Child Abduction Is Not Funny", in which the City Wok owner builds a wall around South Park, uses sound from Age of Empires II when said wall gets attacked.
+- The South Park episode "Child Abduction Is Not Funny", in which the City Wok owner builds a wall around South Park, uses sounds from Age of Empires II when said wall gets attacked.

 - The sound crew of The Big O either reproduced or directly spliced the weapon sounds made by the Angels in Neon Genesis Evangelion for the titular Humongous Mecha's beam weapon.